 Completely new and therefore the “biggest chunk”: If there is an equivalent CE-marked IVD device on the market that has the same performance level as the in-house developed device, the CE-IVD device must be used (Article 5(5) d).
 In such a case, there is no longer a legal basis for the use of the device developed in-house and so the LDT can no longer be offered.

-Exemptions from surveillance for certain LDTs (e.g., LDTs for the diagnosis of rare diseases), as implemented by the FDA, are currently not planned.
+Currently, there are no exemptions from surveillance for certain in-house IVDs (e.g., for the diagnosis of rare diseases) planned, as implemented by the FDA.

 4. Transitional periods